Indian Coast Guard: Coast Guard officers

 The naming of ranks of officers in the Coast Guard is as same as the rank of Central Armed Police Forces.
 Officers are appointed in the Coast Guard in one of four branches, as either a General-Duty officer, Pilot officer, Technical officer, or Law officer.
 Lady Officers have two branches, i.e., General-Duty Officer or Pilot Officer, and serve on shore establishments/Air Stations/Headquarters.
 They are not deployed on board Indian Coast Guard ships.

-Currently, officers of the Indian Coast Guard undergo Basic Military Training at the Indian Naval Academy, Ezhimala, along with their counterparts of the Indian Navy.
+Officers of the Indian Coast Guard undergo Basic Military Training at the Indian Naval Academy, Ezhimala, along with their counterparts of the Indian Navy.
 This helps in the mutual interchange of Officers among these two sister services.
 While the Indian Coast Guard Academy is under construction in Mangaluru, Dakshina Kannada district, Karnataka.